Premiership of Stephen Harper: Deputy Prime Minister and succession

-Unlike his recent predecessors, Harper did not name one of his colleagues to the largely honorific post of deputy prime minister.
+Unlike his recent predecessors, Harper did not name one of his colleagues to the largely honorific post of Deputy Prime Minister.
 Harper did, however, name an order of succession to act on his behalf in certain circumstances, starting with Cannon, then Jim Prentice, then the balance of his cabinet in order of precedence.

 Media relations

-Unlike previous Prime Ministers of Canada, Harper insisted that the Prime Minister's Office had the right to choose which reporters ask questions at press conferences, which, along with other steps aimed at limiting and controlling media access, created some conflict with national media.
+Unlike previous Prime Ministers of Canada, Harper insisted that the Prime Minister's Office had the right to choose which reporters ask questions at press conferences, which, along with other steps aimed at limiting and controlling media access, created conflict with national media.
 It was reported that the Prime Minister's Office also "often [informed] the media about Harper's trips at such short notice that [it was] impossible for Ottawa journalists to attend the events."

 Before the 2011 election, the Canadian Association of Journalists wrote a letter to the Standing Committee on Access to Information, Privacy and Ethics strongly criticizing the Canadian government for severely restricting access to documents that should be made available to Canadian citizens.
 The CAJ stated, "Open government is not revolutionary and the government of Canada is behind compared to other nations and even some provinces."

 In 2011 Stephen Harper violated copyright when he sang the song "Imagine" without permission of the owner in a video that was later uploaded to YouTube.
 As a result, the video was removed by request of Yoko Ono’s publishing company.
 Although Canada's 2012 Copyright Modernization Act permits non-profit performances of copyrighted songs like "Imagine", it is still not legal to upload recordings of such performances to the Internet.